butjuaozin/Projeto---Loja-de-Ferramentas/README.md

-Desenvolvimento de uma aplicação web utilizando HTML, CSS, JavaScript e Python (Flask).
-Implementação de funcionalidades como listagem de produtos, navegação entre páginas e estrutura básica de backend com rotas.
-Projeto voltado para integração entre front-end e back-end e consolidação de conceitos de desenvolvimento web.
+Development of a web application using HTML, CSS, JavaScript, and Python (Flask).
+Implementation of features such as product listing, page navigation, and a basic backend structure with routes.
+A project focused on front-end and back-end integration and the consolidation of web development concepts.

-Tecnologias: HTML, CSS, JavaScript, Python (Flask)
+Technologies: HTML, CSS, JavaScript, Python (Flask)